品番

 | Name | Description | | --------- | ------------------------------ | | aesthetic | LinuDev's Main Computer |

-, with machine-specific configurations in their respective directories.
+All hosts share common settings through modules/core.nix, with machine-specific configurations in their respective directories.

-4. Custom Libraries (lib/
+4. Custom Libraries (lib/)

 Contains utility functions and theme management: